Course - Applied Programming - TDT4114

 Skills

-- Basic concepts of object-oriented programming, such as classes, objects, methods, inheritance, and polymorphism.
+- Basic concepts of object-oriented programming

 - File handling and error handling in Python, including how to read from and write to files, and how to handle exceptions.